airslice/czml-writer-wiki/CZML/HorizontalOriginValue.md

 #HorizontalOrigin (value)

-A horizontal origin, which specifies whether an element is left-, center-, or right-aligned with respect to an origin.
-Valid values are "LEFT", "CENTER", and "RIGHT".
+The horizontal location of an origin relative to an object's position.

 **Type**: string

 ##Values

-* `LEFT`
+* `LEFT` - The origin is on the left side of the object.

-* `CENTER`
+* `CENTER` - The origin is at the horizontal center of the object.

-* `RIGHT`
+* `RIGHT` - The origin is on the right side of the object.